 6.7.
-CONFIGURING THE VITC READER LINES (+VBI OPTION ONLY)
+CONFIGURING THE VITC READER LINES

-The on modules fitted with the VBI option the VITC Line Select menus are used to configure the lines that the vertical interval time code (VITC) reader will read.
+The VITC Line Select menus are used to configure the lines that the vertical interval time code (VITC) reader will read.
 The chart below shows the items available in the VANC Data Processing menu.
 Sections 6.7.1 to 6.7.2 give detailed information about each of the menu items.